 Stack ’em up, stack ’em high, spread some peanut butter on the fly!

-Hey Hey!
-Happy Monday!
-I think pancakes are the most absolute perfect recipe for a Monday ’cause on this day we still wish it was Sunday, and nothing feels more like a Sunday than a tall stack of soft, fluffy, pillowy pancakes.
-Talk about a forever long sentence, eh?
-Just trying to get all my thoughts in there, that’s all.
-Gah.
+I think pancakes are the most absolute perfect recipe for a Monday because on this day we still wish it was Sunday, and nothing feels more like a Sunday than a tall stack of soft, fluffy, pillowy pancakes.

 As long as I’m talking about experiences, here’s what I’ve learned about making better buttermilk pancakes: